If I asked you what being productive means to you, what springs to mind?

 Overall, I love routines and I believe that there are many positive reasons to incorporate routines into your life.

 Firstly, routines will help you be intentional in the way you spend your time.
-You can be proactive instead of reactive and prioritize the things that are important to you.
+You can be proactive instead of reactive and prioritise the things that are important to you.

 Routines help you keep on top of the things you have to do, as well as the things you want to do.
 The structure and boundaries of routines help you to stay focused and help your life feel calmer.